the-eduardo/the-eduardo/README.md

 - 👋 I’m just a cool guy learning some code.
 - 👨‍⚕️ Medical student in South America.
-- 💡 Currently learning ways to use code on medical researches projects.
+- 💡 Currently learning backend dev in Go Lang.
 - 👀 I'm looking for researches opportunities!

 ### Connect with me: